vlucas/vlid/README.md

 ## vlid.ref(field: String)

 Can only be used from within a `v.object()` based schema.
 References provided data from the provided path.
+All references are evaluated at validation time, AFTER all values have been cast and formatted.

 ```javascript
 const schema = v.object({